 .
-Know what to expect at your Iowa workers comp hearing, and you may be able to dismiss that denial and get benefits during your physical recovery.
+Know what to expect at your Iowa workers' compensation hearing, and you may be able to dismiss that denial and get benefits during your physical recovery.

 isn’t about the evidence alone.
 Your employer’s lawyer may ask you questions about your work accident and the details of your claim.
 They may also try to trip you up, to prove you’re not telling the truth about your claim.

 Your lawyer can help you prepare for this portion of the hearing.
 Answering the question as truthfully as possible is often the best way to settle your claim.
 Your lawyer can guide you through what you should say and what details to include in your statements.

-The key part of your Iowa workers comp hearing for you may be the decision on your workers comp benefits.
+The key part of your Iowa workers' comp hearing for you may be the decision on your workers' comp benefits.
 You need that support to comfortably recover from your injuries, which may be severe.
-A deputy Iowa Workers’ Compensation Commissioner will preside over your claim and decide whether you’re due workers comp benefits.
+A deputy Iowa Workers’ Compensation Commissioner will preside over your claim and decide whether you’re due workers' comp benefits.

 Luckily, your hearing can successfully wrap up your claim.
 The commissioner will approve or deny your claim during the hearing.
-If you’re approved, you’ll then receive the workers comp benefits you’re due for your work-related accident.
+If you’re approved, you’ll then receive the workers' comp benefits you’re due for your work-related accident.

-Even if you think you have an open-and-shut case, your workers comp benefits aren’t always easy to get.
-You may need to take your claim to a hearing, where you and your lawyer will present your claim in front of a workers compensation commissioner.
-But what can you expect at your Iowa workers comp hearing?
+Even if you think you have an open-and-shut case, your workers' comp benefits aren’t always easy to get.
+You may need to take your claim to a hearing, where you and your lawyer will present your claim in front of a workers' compensation commissioner.
+But what can you expect at your Iowa workers' comp hearing?

 .
-They have the tools you need to get the workers comp benefits you’re due.
-To learn more about our services, start with a free consultation when you call 319-754-6400 or fill out the online contact form below.
+They have the tools you need to get the workers' comp benefits you’re due.
+To learn more about our services, start with a free consultation when you call 866-753-4692 or fill out the online contact form below.